trufflesuite/trufflesuite.com/public/docs/getting_started/testing.md

 # Clean-room Environment

 Truffle provides a clean room environment when running your test files.
-When running your tests against the [TestRPC](https://github.com/ethereumjs/testrpc), Truffle will use the TestRPC's advanced snapshotting features to ensure your test files don't share state with each other.
-When running against other Ethereum clients like go-ethereum, Truffle will re-deploy all of your migrations at the beginning of every test file to ensure you have a fresh set of contracts to test against.
+When running your tests against [Ganache](/ganache) or Truffle Develop, Truffle will use advanced snapshotting features to ensure your test files don't share state with each other.
+When running against other Ethereum clients like [go-ethereum](https://github.com/ethereum/go-ethereum), Truffle will re-deploy all of your migrations at the beginning of every test file to ensure you have a fresh set of contracts to test against.

 # Speed & Reliability Considerations

-The [EthereumJS TestRPC](https://github.com/ethereumjs/testrpc) is significantly faster than other clients when running automated tests.
-Moreover, the TestRPC contains special features which Truffle takes advantage of to speed up test runtime by almost 90%.
-As a general workflow, we recommend you use the TestRPC during normal development and testing, and then run your tests once against go-ethereum or another official Ethereum client when you're gearing up to deploy to live or production networks.
+Both Ganache and Truffle Develop are significantly faster than other clients when running automated tests.
+Moreover, they contain special features which Truffle takes advantage of to speed up test runtime by almost 90%.
+As a general workflow, we recommend you use Ganache or Truffle Develop during normal development and testing, and then run your tests once against go-ethereum or another official Ethereum client when you're gearing up to deploy to live or production networks.